Controllers

 When we access /user/create?name=tom&age=not_int, we will get the following error:

-For convenience in testing, we directly input parameters in the browser address bar.
-In actual development, parameters should be passed through POST method.
+For convenience in testing, we pass parameters directly in the browser address bar.
+In actual development, parameters should be passed via POST.

 Input age must be of type int, string given

-This is because the incoming data will be converted according to type, and if conversion fails, a support\exception\InputTypeException exception will be thrown.
-Since the passed age parameter cannot be converted to int, the above error occurs.
+This is because the received data will be converted according to the type.
+If conversion fails, a support\exception\InputTypeException exception will be thrown.
+Since the age parameter cannot be converted to int type, we get the above error.

-We can use multilingual support to customize errors like Missing input parameter age and Input age must be of type int, string given, as referenced in the following command:
+You can customize error messages such as Missing input parameter age and Input age must be of type int, string given using localization.
+Refer to the following commands:

 composer require symfony/translation